wartimefriends/sito/content/cemeteries/soldiers/malley-leo-john.en.md

 06 January 1945

-The two “Leos.”
-A Miramichi soldier died in Italy.
+The two “Leos” A Miramichi soldier died in Italy.
 Leo John Malley enlisted in the active army alongside his boyhood friend, Leo Joseph Henry, on 8 September 1939, in Newcastle – two days before Canada officially declared war on Germany.
 Leo John Malley, the son of Peter and Elizabeth (Vatoure) Malley, was born in Chatham Head on 27 November 1921.
 He was working at Frasers Mill when he enlisted in the active army (he had prior reserve force service with the 28th Field Battery, RCA.)
 Eighteen-year-old Leo Malley married Ruby Carmel Savoy, of Lower Newcastle, on 13 March 1940 at St Mary’s in Newcastle.
 Leo arrived in England on 26 December.
 On 11 April, 1941, he was transferred to the 1st Light Anti-Aircraft Regt, RCA – a unit that was re-designated and re-organized many times as the Canadian army adapted to the battlefield in Italy : it became the 1st Canadian (Lanark and Renfrew) LAA Regt, and then the 1st Light Anti-Aircraft Infantry Battalion – The Lanark and Renfrew Scottish Regiment (infantry using anti-aircraft guns in close ground support).
 Malley arrived in Italy on 26 November 1943.